AP sources: QB moves: Panthers add XFL's Walker, trade Allen - WHIZ News

 CHARLOTTE, N.C.
 (AP) — The Panthers are making more changes at quarterback.

-A person familiar with the situation says the Panthers have agreed to terms on a two-year contract with former XFL quarterback P.J.
-Walker of the Houston Roughnecks.
+Carolina has agreed to terms on a two-year contract with former XFL quarterback P.J.
+Walker of the Houston Roughnecks, a person familiar with the situation told The Associated Press.

-The person spoke to the Associated Press on condition of anonymity Monday because the moves have not been announced by the team since the players have yet to pass physicals.
+The person spoke on condition of anonymity Monday because the moves have not been announced by the team since the players have yet to pass physicals.

 The decision to add Walker prompted the Panthers to trade Kyle Allen to the Redskins, according to a person with knowledge of the move.
 The person spoke to The AP on condition of anonymity because that deal had not been announced.
 Allen started 12 games last season for the Panthers and went 5-7 as a starter with 23 turnovers and 17 touchdown passes.

-The Panthers also announced Monday the signings of three unrestricted free agents as previously reported — linebacker Tahir Whitehead from the Raiders, defensive end Stephen Weatherly from the Vikings and offensive lineman John Miller from the Bengals.
+The Panthers also announced Monday the previously reported signings of three unrestricted free agents — linebacker Tahir Whitehead from the Raiders, defensive end Stephen Weatherly from the Vikings and offensive lineman John Miller from the Bengals.

 The Panthers have made major changes to their QB room.

+So far the Panthers haven’t officially announced they’ve signed Bridgewater — or released Newton, the 2015 MVP.

+However, after Bridgewater posted on Twitter what appeared to be a photo of him signing a contract, Newton followed by posting on Instagram a video of himself working out late Monday night saying, “I’m hungry now.
+Hungrier.
+I’m unemployed. … you want me to cry?
+I’m just gonna work.”

-With Allen gone, the only returner is Will Grier, the team’s third-round pick last season who went 0-2 as a starter as a rookie.
+With Allen gone and Newton on the way out, the only returning QB is Will Grier, a third-round pick who went 0-2 as a starter as a rookie.

-Walker joins the Panthers on the first day that XFL players were allowed to sign with NFL teams.
+Walker joined the Panthers on the first day that XFL players were allowed to sign with NFL teams.

-Both Walker and Whitehead played college football at Temple under new Panthers coach Matt Rhule.
+Both Walker and Whitehead played at Temple under new Panthers coach Matt Rhule.

-While playing under Rhule at Temple, Walker threw for 10,668 yards in four seasons with 74 touchdowns and 44 interceptions before finishing in 2017.
+While playing under Rhule at Temple, Walker threw for 10,668 yards in four seasons with 74 touchdowns and 44 interceptions.
 He has spent parts of the past three seasons on the Colts practice squad, but has never played a regular-season down in the NFL.

-“Couldn’t be happier for @XFLRoughnecks PJ Walker,” Roughnecks director of pro personnel Randy Mueller said on Twitter.
+“Couldn’t be happier for @XFLRoughnecks PJ Walker,” Roughnecks director of pro personnel Randy Mueller tweeted.
 “Love to see guys bet on themselves and be rewarded.
 Easy to root for good people.”

 Whitehead is a more proven player.
 He’s played 125 games with 87 starts and has 633 tackles and five interceptions.
-He has started 63 of a possible 64 games over the past four seasons with the Lions and Raiders.
-Last year Whitehead had 108 tackles for the Raiders.
+He has started 63 games over the past four seasons with the Lions and Raiders.
+Whitehead had 108 tackles for the Raiders last year.

-He could help ease the loss of linebacker Luke Kuechly, who announced his retirement after last season.
+He could help mitigate the loss of linebacker Luke Kuechly, who retired earlier this offseason.

-Outside of the Bridgewater signing, the Panthers have been relatively quiet in free agency, adding mostly lower-priced free agents, while allowing top free agents starters such as defensive end Mario Addison, cornerback James Bradberry, defensive tackles Gerald McCoy and Dontari Poe and guard Greg Van Roten to join other teams.
-Along with Kuechly’s retirement, the team also released tight end Greg Olsen, traded five-time Pro Bowl guard Trai Turner and made the decision to part ways with Newton, the league’s MVP in 2015.
+Outside of the Bridgewater signing, the Panthers have been relatively quiet in free agency, adding mostly lower-priced players, while allowing starters such as defensive end Mario Addison, cornerback James Bradberry, defensive tackles Gerald McCoy and Dontari Poe and guard Greg Van Roten to join other teams.
+The team also released tight end Greg Olsen and traded five-time Pro Bowl guard Trai Turner.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL